 Organic Long Persistent Luminescence (OLPL) Material (No. 0165, 0166)

-The technology is based on a blend of organic donor and acceptor molecules that is free from rare elements and easy to fabricate.
-Specifically, this OLPL material, which is based on emission from excited complexes (exciplexes) upon the recombination of long-lived charge-separated states, can be excited by a standard white LED light source and generate long emission even at temperatures above 100 degrees Celsius.
-This OLPL material is transparent, soluble, and potentially flexible and color-tunable, opening new applications for LPL in large-area and flexible paints, biomarkers, fabrics, and windows.
+This novel OLPL material is based on a blend of organic donor and acceptor molecules which is free from rare elements and is easy to fabricate and process, as it is soluble and as such does not require high processing temperatures.
+The luminescence arises from the emission from excited complexes (exciplexes) upon the recombination of long-lived charge-separated states.
+The material can be excited by a standard white LED light source and generates long-lasting emission even at temperatures above 100 degC.

 Media Coverage and Presentations

 CONTACT FOR MORE INFORMATION

 Technology Licensing Section